 - 13. Ammunition which exceeds the maximum bullet velocity will be treated as unsafe and must be withdrawn (see Rule 5.5.6). - 14.
 If the weight of the first bullet weighed under Rule 5.6.3.3 fails to meet the minimum bullet weight required, a second bullet will be weighed as a final and definitive bullet weigh. - 15.
 Kits that convert a handgun or rifle into a pistol caliber carbine are permitted. - 16.
-Only carbines fitted with a non-magnifying optical/electronic sight may be used in PCC Optics Division. - 17.
-These Divisions are under evaluation and, unless extended, they will expire on 31 December 2023 and these Rules will revert to the previous Pistol Caliber Carbine Division.
+Only carbines fitted with one or more non-magnifying optical/electronic sight(s) may be used in PCC Optics Division.